symbol/symbol-docs/source/guides/metadata/updating-metadata-entries.rst

 Bob—the notary from the :doc:`assigning metadata entries to an account guide<assigning-metadata-entries-to-an-account>`— is requested to remove Alice's account ``CERT`` metadata entry because the certificate has expired.

-1. Define a new **AccountMetadataTransaction** referencing Alice's public account and the key ``CERT``.
-Bob decides to add an empty string to indicate that the certificate has expired.
+1. Help Bob to define a new **AccountMetadataTransaction** setting Alice's account as the metadata target.
+To indicate that the certificate has expired, Bob decides to add the new value ``000000`` to the metadata entry with key ``CERT``.
+However, we need to take an extra step that we didn't have to when adding the metadata entry for the first time.

-:ref:`Blockchains can rollback <rollbacks>` up to a certain pre-established depth to resolve forks.
-For this reason, we need to pass the **previous metadata entry value** in case the state needs to be reverted.
+By definition, :ref:`blockchains can rollback <rollbacks>` up to a certain pre-established depth to resolve forks.
+In case that the state needs to be reverted, you should indicate the difference of size between the ``previousValue`` assigned to the metadata entry and the ``newValue`` .

-A) One option is to retrieve the previous metadata value, apply a **xor filter** with the newest value, and add the resulting string to the AccountMetadataTransaction's ``value`` property.
+A) Retrieve the previous metadata value and calculate the difference of size with the newest value.
+Then, return the AccountMetadataTransaction object.

 [code]

 B)  You can achieve the same result with less effort using the ``MetadataService``.
-Behind the scenes, the **NEM2-SDK** handles the complexity to update metadata entries.
+Behind the scenes, the **NEM2-SDK** handles the complexity of updating metadata entries.

 [code]